sahildhak2002/testcase-on-Meesho/README.md

 This testing ensures that the Meesho website performs all key user interactions correctly, helping to maintain a high-quality user experience and support business operations.

-Let me know if you want:

-A bug report template

-Excel file formatting

-A GitHub README file description

-Or a full testing report PDF/Word format.